AnonymouX47/matrix/README.md

 Please make sure you check other issues first to make sure you don't create a duplicate.

+As much as this was originally a personal practice project, I could still **learn** from your **contributions**.
-The project is open to Pull Requests if you want to contribute to the code but please make sure you do test your changes or additions well enough.
+The project is open to Pull Requests if you want to contribute to the code but please make sure you go through the [contribution guidelines](CONTRIBUTING.md) (don't worry, it's brief and not so strict :grinning:).

 ## TODO